 tiny kitchen space-saving struggles

 Tiny kitchens are a puzzle to upgrade during a remodel.
-Due to the small sizes, customers have to balance between storage and functionality.
+Due to the small size, customers must balance storage and functionality.
 Would one change to a tiny kitchen?
 No one.

 Nobody wants to sacrifice kitchen space.
 Some might change their kitchen to incorporate an island, but no one would change their regular kitchen to a tiny kitchen.

 So, who would have a tiny kitchen?
-These would be studio apartments or small homes where there is not much room to build.
+These would be studio apartments or small homes with little room to build.

 Of course, this results in the kitchen sacrificing space for the bare minimum storage or a little less than a standard home’s storage and cooking space.
 At times, putting together a small kitchen might be more challenging than a game of Tetris.